 Our company is primarily organized by region, where each region may perform our key services under our various lines of business.
 Our reportable business segments largely follow our regional segmentation.
-For the year ended December 31, 2023, our reportable business segments were as follows:
+For the year ended December 31, 2024, our reportable business segments were as follows:

-- · U.S. Regions
+- North America Regions

 - U.S. Federal

-- Canada

-- Alternative Fuels

-- Europe

 - All Other

+- Renewable Fuels (previously Alternative Fuels) - Europe